ivked85/dev_test_4_create/README.md

 # README

-  This project was very interesting for me because I've heard about most of the required gems, but never got to try them.
+  This project was very interesting for me because I've heard about most of the required gems, but never got to try them out until now.

   As there was no 'one best way' I could find for this project setup, I'll try to use this readme to put more context to why I did what I did, as well as to go over some custom solutions I built to bridge certain gaps.

 ## Trailblazer v2.1